qlint/u-m-s-1/readme.md

 # License
-OSUMS is open-sourced software licensed under the AGPL-3.0 license.
+U-M-S is open-sourced software licensed under the AGPL-3.0 license.
 Frameworks and libraries has it own licensed

-Enjoy :)